mtanghu/LEAP/README.md

 </br>
 </br>

-- <div></div>On the matter of normality , even if LayerNorm is used to normalize the embedding vector $x_i$ before be transformed into $Q_i = W_q \boldsymbol{x_i}$ and $K_j = W_k \boldsymbol{x_i}$, these projections are likely not going to be normal after even mild training.
+- <div></div>On the matter of normality, even if LayerNorm is used to normalize the embedding vector $x_i$ before be transformed into $Q_i = W_q \boldsymbol{x_i}$ and $K_j = W_k \boldsymbol{x_i}$, these projections are likely not going to be normal after even mild training.
 For example, a particular $K_j$ vector may be learned to become especially large if the token it represents is particularly "important" for the entire sequence, thus maximizing its dot products with query vectors and violating normality

 -  <div></div>On the matter of randomness, there is an especially problematic scenario when $Q_i == K_j$.
 This is another realistic scenario when there are highly deterministic token interactions like verb conjugation or subject-verb agreement where there is only one right answer and a token only needs to pay attention to one and only one previous token.
 Even if we assume normality, it is easy to show that this case will cause the dot-product of $Q_i$ with $K_j$ to have mean of $d_{model}$ (!!) (because $Q_i \cdot K_j = \sum\limits_{z=0}^{d_{model-1}} r_z^2$ where $r$ is a random normal variable which would likewise have mean of 1, also consider the case that $Q_i == -K_j$ when the there should be no alignment)